Phoenix Suns: Home arenas

 The Suns played at the Arizona Veterans Memorial Coliseum from 1968 until 1992.
-In 1992, they moved to the Footprint Center, which at the time was called the America West Arena and referred to as "The Purple Palace".
+In 1992, they moved to America West Arena, referred to as "The Purple Palace".
 Although not without controversy, eventually the Phoenix City Council and the Suns Organization together completed renovation on the arena in 2021.

 Uniform history

 1968–1973: Original uniforms

 After the NBA had awarded a franchise to the Phoenix metropolitan area in 1968, local designers chose purple and orange as the main colors for the Phoenix Suns' uniforms.
 The original uniforms featured a futuristic "Phoenix" wordmark in front plus block numbers and letters in orange with purple and white trim.
 An orange sunburst logo was added on the sides of the shorts.

 1973–1992: Western look

 The Suns tweaked their uniforms for the 1973–74 season.
 Other than the basic template itself, only the lettering and numbers were changed from the original uniforms.
 The "Phoenix" wordmark and numbers were modified to a Western-style font, with a few changes to the treatment of the player's name at the back.